jonhoo/thesquareplanet.com/_drafts/students-guide-to-raft.md

 implementation, but then the leader will sometimes end up sending more log entries to the follower than is strictly necessary to bring them up to date.

-### Did Paxos fare better?

-Judging from the feedback from our students, the first Raft lab was considerably more work than the equivalent Paxos lab from last year.
-Students reported that while Raft was fairly easy to *understand*, actually *implementing* it in the lab, and getting all the corner cases correct, was both hard and extremely time-consuming.
-Admittedly, there are some differences, namely that the Raft implementation also adds sticky leader and persistence, but we do not believe those features contribute particularly to Raft's implementation complexity.

-We originally switched to Raft because we believed that it would be easier for the students to follow a complete design, than fiddling with how to construct a log out of Paxos' single-value agreement.
-Since there aren't any particularly good, complete descriptions of how to build replicated state machines on top of Paxos, students had to cook up a scheme themselves, which is an error-prone process.

-Although Raft does give an end-to-end algorithm, and a very thorough description of it, I think what has made it harder for students to implement, is that Raft is tricky to build in a piece-wise fashion.
-It is almost an all-or-nothing affair; either you follow every rule in the paper to the letter, or you missed one somewhere and your entire implementation is broken (and often in subtle and hard-to-debug ways).
-The net result of this is that students ended up spending more time debugging this lab than they did the Paxos lab, simply because at some point they knew one "part" of their Paxos was correct (like single-value agreement), and so could ignore that while debugging.

-A natural question to ask then is: is Raft still "better" or "easier" than Paxos from an educational point of view?
-While distributed consensus is inherently complicated, the Raft authors have tried very hard to make a protocol that is easily digestible and understandable, at least in the general case, and they have arguably succeeded in doing that.
-However, in the 6.824 lab, and when writing distributed systems in "the real world", you are forced to tackle all the many nasty corner cases, and that requires thinking very carefully about the tiniest details in the underlying algorithm.

-Raft may be straightforward in the general case, but when you have to reason about what happens when you have a healing a minority partition with an old leader and a majority partition with a new leader, things are bound to get tricky.
-No matter how "simple" the algorithm is, reasoning about why it's correct in all these cases (and correctly implementing all the vital components) is hard.
-What helps Paxos-based designs here is that they are *layered*.
-For any given bug, you can usually decide whether the bug is in your single-value agreement (i.e., Paxos), or in your log construction, which reduces the cognitive load of debugging.
-In fact, you test these components separately, so that you can home in on where your bugs are much faster than if everything is integrated in a single protocol.

-That all said, one might argue that the Raft approach here is much safer, and what we should be teaching students -- when students come up with their own distributed algorithms, it is quite hard to determine whether they are *always* correct.
-Exposing them to a well though-through, end-to-end algorithm like Raft teaches them about all the things you need to consider if you really want correct behavior in every case.
-And maybe the added implementation complexity is the price we have to pay for that.

 ### Applications on top of Raft